mattrude/barkspy/readme.md

     jekyll build -s /var/src/barkspy -d /var/www/barkspy.com -q && \
     rm -rf /var/src/barkspy

+## Issues
+If you find a issue with the site, you may submit a ticket via [bitbuckets.org issues manager](https://bitbucket.org/mattrude/barkspy/issues?status=new&status=open).

 ## Installing Jekyll
 Since Jekyll only needs to be installed on your build system.
 Below are a few quick how-to's how setting up your build system.